widged/gb-elm-language/en/type/03-list.md

 Functions that operate on lists live in the List module.
 Use `List.functionName` to access them.

+Note. strings are similar to lists but cannot be treated as Lists of characters.

 ### Creating Lists

 A list can be built in many different ways.